 Color quality and life span are my primary concerns, but I do check prices.
 It just so happens that the price at my favorite online labs is about the same as at the local labs.
 Sometimes the price for a poor quality, short life span print at a local lab is more expensive than a high quality, long life span print at one of my favorite online labs.

-At my favorite online labs you can get an 8X10 print from the best processes on the best photographic papers for around $2.40 to $5.00 depending on the lab and the type of paper you choose (not counting shipping).
+At my favorite online labs you can get an 8X10 print from the best processes on the best photographic papers for around $3.00 to $8.00 depending on the lab and the type of paper you choose (not counting shipping).
 These labs have special equipment that turn digital files into an analog prints using a digital enlarger to expose the analog photographic paper before it is processed in traditional wet chemistry.
 One of my favorite labs (Aspen Creek Photo) will take your digital file and create an 8×10 print on Fuji Crystal Archive Paper for $5.00.
-Fuji Crystal Archive Paper has the longest display life of any R4-A (analog) paper.
-If you have been to one of my recent photo workshops or photography exhibits, you’ve seen my digital files on 16×24 and 20×30 inch prints on Fuji Crystal Archive Paper.
+Fuji Crystal Archive Paper has a display life of 50 years, the longest display life of any R4-A (analog) paper.
+If you have been to one of my recent photo workshops or photography exhibits, you’ve seen my digital files printed as 16×24 and 20×30 inch prints on Fuji Crystal Archive Paper.

 The bottom line is the online labs I recommend (first article linked below) will give you very high color quality, a longer print life, and usually (except for some of the more exotic processes) for the same amount of money or even less than at a typical local lab.
 The first article linked below also has tips on how to prepare your digital files before you send them off to the lab.